 Table of Contents

-For tourist attractions, urban blocks, large commercial complexes, and other scenarios covering hundreds of thousands of square meters or even millions of square meters, the traditional "single capture, single large map" approach is insufficient.
-This document introduces how to handle the capture and usage of mega space scenarios, addressing issues such as excessive cumulative errors and memory overflow caused by a single oversized map.
+For super-large scenarios such as tourist attractions, urban blocks, and large commercial complexes covering areas exceeding hundreds of thousands of square meters or even millions of square meters, the traditional "single acquisition, single large map" model cannot meet requirements.
+This document introduces how to handle acquisition and usage issues in mega-space scenarios, addressing problems caused by single super-large maps such as excessive cumulative error and memory overflow.

 cluste_route